July 19, 2025, 11:22 am | Read time: 4 minutes

 - Raspberries

-2. No Double Blooms
+2. Avoid Double Blooms

 Popular garden plants like double dahlias, roses, or chrysanthemums may be visually appealing but offer little help to insects.
 The reason: Their double blooms provide no food.
-Either the pollen is completely missing, or the dense petals block access to the nectar.
+Either the pollen is completely absent, or the dense petals block access to nectar.
 Natural wild plants are better as they serve as a true food source.

 3. Create Nesting Sites